joelthomastr/tokipona/pana-sona-ale_en.md

 Possibly they say this because of this:

-When a person wants to speak using Toki Pona he has an inside speech of a parent language.
-Possibly he hunts for one name or group of names of Toki Pona toward one name of a parent language.
+When a person wants to speak using Toki Pona he has an inside speech of a parent speech.
+Possibly he hunts for one name or group of names of Toki Pona toward one name of a parent speech.
 In many groups of Toki Pona I see this: A person says like this to a knowledge person of Toki Pona: "When I want to say this using Toki Pona I must use which name?"

-But with Toki Pona only one name is there for many names of a parent language.
+But with Toki Pona only one name is there for many names of a parent speech.
 When a person uses this name of Toki Pona another person cannot know this: This name is toward what thing?

 Possibly this is the underthing of this speech: A person cannot give heavy knowledge using Toki Pona.